Comics: Etymology

 The English-language term comics derives from the humorous (or "comic") work which predominated in early American newspaper comic strips, but usage of the term has become standard for non-humorous works as well.
-The alternate spelling comix – coined by the underground comix movement – is sometimes used to address this ambiguities.
+The alternate spelling comix – coined by the underground comix movement – is sometimes used to address such ambiguities.
 The term "comic book" has a similarly confusing history since they are most often not humorous and are periodicals, not regular books.
 It is common in English to refer to the comics of different cultures by the terms used in their languages, such as manga for Japanese comics, or bandes dessinées for French-language Franco-Belgian comics.

 Many cultures have taken their word for comics from English, including Russian (комикс, komiks) and German (Comic).
 Similarly, the Chinese term manhua and the Korean manhwa derive from the Chinese characters with which the Japanese term manga is written.